Porosity Measurement According to ISO 15901-1

 • the total pore volume

-• the mean pore diameter
+• the average pore diameter

-This data can be directly used in R&D, production, or quality control.
+These data can be directly used in R&D, production, or quality control.

-What materials can be analyzed?
+Which materials can be analyzed?

-This method is applicable to many industrial materials:
+This method applies to many industrial materials:

 • ceramics